 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

+Amount(s) Source(s)

-Site Formula Funds 1000-1999: Certificated Personnel Salaries SLT
+5000 Site Formula Funds 1000-1999: Certificated Personnel Salaries

+ASB and Exploratory Leadershipo

-(Identify either All Students or one or more specific student groups) Provide differentiated math and ELA support through Tier 1 and Tier 2 intervention
+Provide differentiated math and ELA support through Tier 1 and Tier 2 intervention for targeted groups